 Subscribe to receive email updates about reducing, recycling and composting

-Recycling is collected weekly in Saint Paul, Monday–Friday.
+Recycling is collected weekly in Saint Paul.
 The day on which your recycling is collected depends on where you live.
-Click here to determine your recycling collection day.
-Recycling days may differ on holidays.
+View the Recycling Collection Day Map.
+Recycling collection may be delayed a day during certain holiday weeks.

-All materials should be set out at the curb no later than 7 a.m. on your collection day.
-If you miss your collection day or your materials were not picked up, you can contact Eureka Recycling @ 651-222-SORT (7678) to report a missed collection, hold your materials and set out the next week or drop off your materials at City of Saint Paul's Recycling Drop-Off Center.
+All materials should be set out at the curb no later than 7 am on your collection day.
+If you miss your collection day or your materials were not picked up, you can contact Eureka Recycling at 651-222-SORT (7678) to report a missed collection, hold your materials and set out the next week or drop off your materials at City of Saint Paul's Recycling Drop-Off Center.

 If you live in an 12+ unit apartment, visit the residential-apartment recycling page for more information.